nioc/homepage/README.md

 In this case, set the environment variables: `NGINX_SSO_GROUPS_HEADER_NAME` (for Authelia: `Remote_Groups`) and `NGINX_SSO_USER_HEADER_NAME` (for Authelia: `Remote_User`) and create associated YAML files:
 - For a basic home server with 2 users (example: John and Mary): `conf/john.yml` and `conf/mary.yml`
 - For more complex organization, use groups  (example: admin and dev): `conf/dev.yml` and `conf/admin.yml`

+### Configuration GUI

+A graphical configuration page can be accessed by adding `?config` to the url.

+This allows you to simply add a link via a form (generating the YAML ready to add to the file).

+#### Use of page metadata

+In order to retrieve the web page's metadata (title and icon), it is necessary to value a valid DNS resolver via the variable `NGINX_RESOLVER` (with `9.9.9.9` for example), by default, it uses the docker internal resolver (`127.0.0.11`).

+#### External icons persistence

+In order to persist downloaded icons, a folder belonging to Nginx group (`101`) must be created and mounted on `/usr/share/nginx/html/files`.

+In order to persist the icon directly from the GUI, it is also necessary to value the `NGINX_FETCH_FILE_METHOD` variable with `PUT`.

+Please note that using proxy and file upload functions **can damage your filesystem**, so only use them in a secure environment (behind an SSO-authenticated reverse proxy, with basic auth, etc.).

 ### Advanced styling